-Hello and welcome to The Old Summers Home and another easy recipe for busy moms!
-In honour of Canada Day, I wanted to do a truly Canadian recipe for all of you hence I’m choosing the Nanaimo bar.
+Hello!
+Welcome to The Old Summers Home and another easy recipe for busy moms!
+In honor of Canada Day (July 1), I want to share a truly Canadian recipe for all of you.
+Because it’s one of my favorite Canadian desserts, I am sharing how to make Nanaimo bars

-This recipe is so Canadian that many of my friends from around the world have never even heard of it and that, my friends is truly a great sadness.
-Therefore I’m going to show you how to make the best Nanaimo Bars which are a true Canadian delicacy.
+This recipe is so Canadian (and was literally shared with me by Jenn from Saskatchewan) that many of my friends from around the world have never even heard of it!
+That, my friends, is truly a great sadness.
+Nanaimo Bars are a true Canadian delicacy and everyone should be able to experience their deliciousness!

-Once you make these, you will be making them all the time!
+Once you make these, you will be making them all the time.
+They are just so easy (really they are a no bake dessert bar) and yummy.
 Let’s spread the word on these delicious dessert Nanaimo bars so the rest of the world can enjoy some Canadian heritage too!

 The Nanaimo Bar history

 Nanaimo Bars are a no-bake dessert bar delicacy which is one of Canada’s greatest recipes of all time.
-This dessert is best known for its layered sweetness which includes cocoa and coconut, icing sugar and custard then topped with a thin layer of chocolate.
+This dessert is best known for its layered sweetness which includes cocoa and coconut, powdered sugar and custard, then topped with a thin layer of chocolate.
 The custard layer adds some vibrant yellow making this dessert appealing to the eye as well.

-It is a true family favourite in our home and therefore made quite often.
-This recipe is a perfect way to celebrate Canada Day and all your favourite holidays!
+Nanaimo bars are a true family favorite (or favourite, if you’re Canadian) in our home and are made quite often.
+This recipe is a perfect way to celebrate Canada Day and all your other favorite holidays!

 - 8×8 pan